The Mandeville School

 By implementing a spiral curriculum, learners are encouraged to revisit key concepts building on prior knowledge and increasing their confidence as they approach new and challenging texts scheme after scheme, year after year.

-Year 7 begin their studies with an exploration of the conventions of fantasy fiction, hooking them into exciting worlds with endless possibilities and filling their imaginations with exhilarating adventures.
-They then turn their attention to the real world issue of discrimination through their study of ‘Ghost Boys’, where they are challenged to understand racial intolerance and its far reaching impact on both individuals and society at large.
-Before plunging into a discovery of the most famous of fictional detectives, Sherlock Holmes where they search for the Blue Carbuncle and unpick the twists and turns of The Speckled Band, leaving students with an understanding of the detective genre and its ability to captivate its readers.
+Year 7 begin their studies by exploring the origins of stories through the curious dramas of Greek myths and the tragically theatrical legends of ‘The Highwayman’ and ‘The Lady of Shalott’, introducing the conventions of successful story writing to our intrepid learners.
+They then turn their attention to the real world issue of discrimination through their study of ‘Ghost Boys’, where they are challenged by the theme of racial intolerance and its far reaching impact on both individuals and society at large.
+Finally, learners are plunged into a discovery of the most famous of fictional detectives - Sherlock Holmes - where they search for the Blue Carbuncle and unpick the twists and turns of ‘The Speckled Band’, leaving students with an understanding of the detective genre and its ability to captivate readers.
+This unit intertwines Conan Doyle’s fantastical crimes with the jaw-dropping and society-defining ones of the real world.

-Year 8 starts by students diving into relationship issues and gender conflicts in ‘Much Ado About Nothing’, their first experience of Shakespeare in The English Department at The Mandeville School.
-Carrying the knowledge of relationships with them, students encounter the heartbreaking tale of Subhi and his experiences in a refugee camp.
+Year 8 starts with students diving into the heartbreaking tale of ‘The Bone Sparrow’, following Subhi and his experiences in an Australian immigration detention centre.
 This novel builds on students’ prior knowledge of discrimination and marginalisation experienced by people across the world.
-In their next term, we explore the Myths and Legends, seeking to understand their conventions and being captivated by the interactions of Greek Gods and Goddesses.
-This leads us finally into our autobiographical component for this year which centres around the tragic but inspiring story of Malala Yousafzai.
+Developing their knowledge of story origins, students then become embroiled in the iconic love story of ‘Romeo and Juliet’, exploring the complexities of conflict within relationships and delving into the writing style of The Bard himself.
+This leads us finally into our autobiographical component for this year group which centres around the tragic but inspiring story of Malala Yousafzai.
 Her account highlights the importance of voice and how it can change the world.

 KS4 Curriculum Intent and Rationale: